NVIDIA/nvidia-monitor-eventing/tools/device-id-lang/README.md

 # Rationale

 Device id mapping language was devised to compactly represent a mapping between integer indexes and textual device names.
-This functionality is useful in all of AML, from main daemon through wrappers to configuration files generating scripts.
-This is no surprise considering that AML stands between SMBPBI hardware interface and the Redfish interface, both using different names for the same devices with different indexing scheme, for example:
+This functionality is useful, from main daemon through wrappers to configuration files generating scripts.
+This is no surprise considering that between SMBPBI hardware interface and the Redfish interface, both using different names for the same devices with different indexing scheme, for example:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">